dexys_title.jpg

 DEXYS FEATURES

-A selection of web-pages, interactive features and lists of all things Dexys, including details of cover versions, live shows, TV appearances and press articles.
+A selection of pages, features and lists of all things Dexys-related, including details of Dexys line-upsrarities, cover versions, live shows, ever-changing sounds and Dexys lyrics.

 DEXYS FAMILY TREE

-A Selection of webpages featuring biographies, discographies and photos of all the groups with Dexys connections including The Killjoys, The Bureau, and The Blue Ox Babes.
+A Selection of biographies and discographies of all the groups and artists with Dexys connections including The Killjoys, Bureau, Blue Ox Babes and These Tender Virtues.

 This site is entirely independent of any official Dexys sites which may exist.